hamidgasmi/training.computerscience.cloud.aws/README.md

 		- When multiple regions match a query region, the record set with the lowest abstraction level is returned
 	  	- If this process fails, the default record set is returned (if it exists)
 		- If no record set is configured for the originating query region, the default record set is returned (if it exists)
-		- If matching record set health check fails, it is then excluded in this process
+		- If matching record set health check fails, It's then excluded in this process
 		- If there is no record matching and there is no default record, then "No answer" is returned
 	- E.g. 1, a website like Netflix: its content is based on their customer' country
 	- E.g. 2, we might want all queries from Europe (/US) to be routed to a fleet of EC2 instances: